Hungarian Medical Negligence Solicitors

 Surgery carries inherent risks, but some surgical outcomes are the result of avoidable error rather than acceptable complication.
 Operating on the wrong site, leaving surgical instruments in the body, administering incorrect anaesthesia, or failing to monitor for post-operative infection are all examples of surgical negligence that can have serious and lasting consequences.

-If you experienced a surgical complication that you believe was caused by error rather than risk, we can investigate and advise.
+If you experienced a surgical complication that you believe was caused by error rather than risk, we can investigate and advise in making a surgical error claim.

 GP and Primary Care Negligence

-GPs carry enormous responsibility — they are the first point of contact and the doctors most responsible for identifying when something is seriously wrong.
-A GP who fails to refer a patient with worrying symptoms, who prescribes the wrong medication or who dismisses a patient’s concerns without adequate investigation may have breached their duty of care.
+GPs carry enormous responsibility, they are the first point of contact and the doctors most responsible for identifying when something is seriously wrong.
+A GP who fails to refer a patient with worrying symptoms, who prescribes the wrong medication or who dismisses a patient’s concerns without adequate investigation may have breached their duty of care, and this can lead to a GP negligence claim.

 We regularly act for Hungarian clients whose GP failed to act on symptoms that should have triggered urgent referral.